5c077/ExpressionDB/README.md

 ExprDB was built using the  “dplyr”, “tidyr”, “DT”, “d3heatmap”, “ggvis”, “ggplot2”, “dtplyr”, “data.table”, “plotly”, and “RColorBrewer” packages.
 You can install them with the install.packages(" ") command.
 These packages along with [RStudio](https://www.rstudio.com/) will need to be installed in order for ExprDB to work properly.
 ## Formatting Your Data
 User data will need to be formatted in order to be implemented into the ExprDB framework.
-Below is a list of the required vectors.
+Below is a list of the required vectors and their corresponding descriptions.
 Note: the names of these columns are case sensitive.

 expr
 > the quantitative expression level of the corresponding gene.